misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

 ```bash
 python inference_classify.py --test_dir test_images --base_model VGG19 --model_weights model.h5 --optimizer SGD --learning_rate 0.001
 ```
+# Detection
+For detection, models were used directly from the [ultralytics repositories](https://docs.ultralytics.com/).
 # Segmentation
 ## Loading the data- images and masks
 This guide explains how to use the data_loader_segment.py script for loading and preparing image segmentation data using TensorFlow and OpenCV.
 This script loads image data for segmentation tasks, preparing it as TensorFlow datasets.